 What is neglect?
 A child is neglected when a person responsible for the child’s welfare fails, for reasons other than poverty, to provide necessary care, food, clothing, medical care, dental care, or shelter so as to seriously endanger the physical health of the child.

-Being convicted of child neglect carries with it lifelong consequences.
+A child neglect conviction certainly carries lifelong consequences.
 The conviction itself prohibits certain healthcare professionals from working in their field.
 There is a very negative stigma associated with any conviction involving a child.
-Our first goal is to prevent you from being convicted of child neglect.
+Our first goal: Avoid a child neglect conviction.

 We’ve handled these cases before.
 And we’ve achieved all kinds of positive results for our clients.
 We win trials.
 We convince district attorneys to not issue charges.
 While we can’t guarantee any specific result for any client, we believe that hiring a top criminal defense attorney is the best way to deal with cases like this.